williambelle/princess-names/docs/list.md

   - Princess Katya: *The Magic Nesting Doll*
   - Princess Margaret: *The Runaway Princess*
   - Princess Miranda: *The Tempest*
+  - Princess Myrcella: *A Song of Ice and Fire*
+  - Princess Rhaenys: *A Song of Ice and Fire*
   - Princess Rugi: *Dune*
   - Princess Serena: *"Ancilotto, King of Provino"*
   - Princess Wensicia: *Dune*